ligdota/ligdota/README.md

 - 👋 Hi, I’m @ligdota
-- 👀 I’m interested in Javascript, Android Studio, 3D modelling.
+- 👀 I’m interested in Android Studio, coding in c++ and java.
-- 🌱 I’m currently learning Blender, Game development
+- 🌱 I’m currently learning app development.
-- 💞️ I’m looking to collaborate on Dota 2 custom game mods.
+- 💞️ I’m looking to collaborate on Dota 2 custom game mods or a steam game.
-- 📫 How to reach me Email: Nick_Shier@hotmail.com or discord @fuckdota2 #6495
+- 📫 How to reach me Email: Nick_Shier@hotmail.com or discord @shy #3328

 <!---
 ligdota/ligdota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.